 Meet the Belmont Stakes horses running in the 2025 race

-The Belmont Stakes is set to host a rematch in New York on Saturday of the top three finishing horses from the Kentucky Derby to close out horse racing's Triple Crown for 2025.
+The Belmont Stakes is set to host a rematch today in New York of the top three finishing horses from the Kentucky Derby to close out horse racing's Triple Crown for 2025.

 2025 Belmont Stakes horses and odds